dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-skype-for-business-online-with-microsoft-intune.md

 2. Select **Enable conditional access policy**.

-3. Under **Device platforms**, you can choose to apply conditional access policy to:
+3. Under **Application access**, you can choose to apply conditional access policy to:

     -   **iOS**